altanner/graphical-data-apps/site-build/content/posts/04charts.md

 2. Asking Streamlit to present this chart object

 ### Creating a chart
-Plotly (and almost all graphics libraries) work best with dataframes, which we have ready for it.
+Plotly (and most graphics libraries) work best with dataframes, which we have ready for it.
 As a minimum, a Plotly scatter chart needs three things:
-1. The datafame Plotly to work with
+1. The datafame to work with
 2. The data to plot on the `x` axis (ie, one of the dataframe columns)
 3. The data to plot on the `y` axis (another dataframe column)